crescolincs/agrifood/content/_index.md

      ctatext: about agrifood and agri-tech research and innovation in Lincolnshire
    - heading: Agrifood Sector Workforce, Education and Skills
      image: agrifood-3.jpg
+     lead: >-
-     lead: For investing agrifood businesses, Lincolnshire provides access to a large, skilled and cost-competitive agrifood and related-sector workforce that is outstanding in the UK.
+           Lincolnshire provides access to a large, skilled and cost-competitive agrifood workforce, enabling easier recruitment, faster project delivery and improved productivity for investing businesses.
      body: >-
+          Benefits for investing companies include:

            - In food production, food and seafood manufacturing, and a range of other agrifood and related classifications, Lincolnshire provides investing businesses with access to labour forces that are outstanding in the UK in terms of size, concentration and specialisation.

            - Lincolnshire’s established workforce is complemented by further and higher educational institutions focused on meeting the specialised skills and qualifications requirements of the area’s agrifood businesses.

-           Benefits for investing companies include easier recruitment, faster project delivery and improved productivity.
-     ctatext: about Lincolnshire’s agrifood industry clusters
+     ctatext: about Lincolnshire’s agrifood workforce, education and skills
    - heading: Sites and Properties for Agrifood Businesses in Lincolnshire
      image: agrifood-4.jpg
      lead: Lincolnshire offers a range of high-quality, cost-effective sites and properties meeting the specific requirements of businesses in agrifood sectors including food production, food manufacturing, food logistics and food R&D.